-Impairment Assessment of Long-Lived Assets: The Company reviews its long-lived assets, including property, plant and equipment and capitalized software, which are held and used in its operations, for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
+Impairment Assessment of Long-Lived Assets: The Company reviews its long-lived assets, including property, plant and equipment, capitalized software, finite-lived intangible assets and right of use assets held under operating leases, which are held and used in its operations, for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
 If such an event or change in circumstances is present, the Company will estimate the undiscounted future cash flows expected to result from the use of the asset and its eventual disposition.
-If the sum of the undiscounted future cash flows is less than the carrying amount of the related asset, the Company will recognize an impairment loss.
-The Company records impairment losses in operating income.
+If the sum of the undiscounted future cash flows is less than the carrying amount of the related asset, the Company will record the asset at fair value and recognize an impairment loss in operating income.
+For the year ended December 31, 2019, the Company recorded a pre-tax impairment charge of \$6.5 million related to long-lived assets within the ArcBest segment (see Note D).
+At December 31, 2019, management was not aware of any other events or circumstances indicating the Company's long-lived assets would not be recoverable.

 Assets to be disposed of are reclassified as assets held for sale at the lower of their carrying amount or fair value less cost to sell.
 Assets held for sale primarily represent Asset-Based segment nonoperating properties, older revenue equipment, and other equipment.
 Adjustments to write down assets to fair value less the amount of costs to sell are reported in operating income.
 Assets held for sale are expected to be disposed of by selling the assets within the next 12 months.
 Gains and losses on property and equipment are reported in operating income.
-Assets held for sale of \$0.7 million and \$1.4 million are reported within other noncurrent assets as of December 31, 2018 and 2017, respectively.
-At December 31, 2018 and 2017, management was not aware of any events or circumstances indicating the Company's long-lived assets would not be recoverable.
+Assets held for sale of \$1.3 million and \$0.7 million are reported within other noncurrent assets as of December 31, 2019 and 2018, respectively.

 Goodwill and Intangible Assets: Goodwill represents the excess of the purchase price in a business combination over the fair value of net tangible and intangible assets acquired.
 Goodwill is not amortized, but rather is evaluated for impairment annually or more frequently if indicators of impairment exist.
 The Company's measurement of goodwill impairment involves a comparison of the estimated fair value of a reporting unit to its carrying value.
 Fair value is derived using a combination of valuation methods, including earnings before interest, taxes, depreciation, and amortization (EBITDA) and revenue multiples (market approach) and the present value of discounted cash flows (income approach).
 For annual and interim impairment tests, the Company is required to record an impairment charge, if any, by the amount a reporting unit's fair value is exceeded by the carrying value of the reporting unit, limited to the carrying value of goodwill included in the reporting unit.
 The Company's annual impairment testing is performed as of October 1.
+For the year ended December 31, 2019, the Company recorded a pre-tax impairment charge of \$20.0 million related to goodwill within the ArcBest segment (see Note D).